-You probably have several different investments and other assets that can provide income in your retirement, and that you may perhaps also wish to leave to your family.
-There could be different pensions from different sources.
-You are likely to have a state pension and other pension entitlements that have built up over the years, perhaps from several employers.
+- You may continue working and receive earnings on a parttime basis for a while.
+Phasing in retirement in this way is a growing trend, helped by the expansion of working from home. - You probably have several different investments and other assets that can provide income in your retirement, and that you may perhaps also wish to leave to your family.

-You may also have savings and investments you have accumulated over your working life or from inheritances.
-You probably also own your home, which may now be larger than you really need, and you could possibly use some of its value to boost your retirement income.
+- You may have different pensions from different sources.
+You are likely to have a state pension and other pension entitlements that have built up over the years, perhaps from several employers. - You probably also own your home, which may now be larger than you really need, and you could possibly use some of its value to boost your retirement income.

-Your income needs may also evolve as you grow older.
-For example, in the early years of retirement you may be happy to continue working part-time and so may need to draw less than the full potential income from your pensions and other investments for a while.
+Your income needs may also evolve over time.
+For example, in the early years of retirement if you continue working part-time you may need to draw less than the full potential income from your pensions and other investments for a while.
 Or your income needs could start relatively high and then reduce as you get older, before rising again.